suncoast-devs/handbook/meta/legacy/resources/rails/add-map-to-rails-app.md

+---
-# Adding Maps to your Rails application
+title: Adding Maps to your Rails application
+---

 ## Adding the required gem